-(b) Person will inspect the meter tubes whenever requested by the United States or Purchaser and upon initial plant startup or installation of a new or replacement meter tube.
+(b) Person will inspect the meter tubes whenever requested by the United States or Real Property Purchaser and upon initial plant startup or installation of a new or replacement meter tube.

 (c) Person will comply with all calibration requirements for EFM and Multi Variable Sensors (MVS) in the ROCLINK 800 User manual, ROC 809 Remote Operations Controller Instruction Manual, and all other related manufacturer manuals.